Types & Handles

 int kvstore_open( const char *zFilename, KVStore **ppKV, int journalMode /* KVSTORE_JOURNAL_WAL or _DELETE */ );

 Simplified open.
 Equivalent to kvstore_open_v2 with only journalMode set; all other fields use defaults.
+Returns KVSTORE_AUTH_FAILED if the file is an encrypted store.

 KVStore *kv = NULL;